erknkokten/erknkokten.github.io/_pages/about.md

   - /about.html
 ---

-Ozmen Erkin Kokten is a first year PhD student in Oregon State University at Computer Science department.
-His studies mainly focus on Machine Learning and Optimization.
+I am a PhD student at Oregon State University in School of EECS.
+My main research interests are in time-series, machine learning and optimization.